fabianishere/udm-kernel-tools/docs/iptv.md

 # IPTV on the UDM/P

-This document describes how to use IPTV with the UDM/P. These instructions have been tested with the IPTV network from KPN (ISP in the Netherlands).
-However, they should be applicable for other ISPs as well.
+This document describes how to set up IPTV with the UDM/P.
+These instructions have  been tested with the IPTV network from KPN (ISP in the Netherlands).
+However, the general approach should be applicable for other ISPs as well.

-For IPTV on the UniFi Security Gateway, please refer to the [following guide](https://github.com/basmeerman/unifi-usg-kpn).
+For getting IPTV to work on the UniFi Security Gateway, please refer to the [following guide](https://github.com/basmeerman/unifi-usg-kpn).

 ## Contents